 - One must have a boda boda

-- Be in a route that is designated within that boda boda transport cooperative
+- Be on a route that is designated within that Boda Boda transport cooperative

 - Be an employee of the cooperative

 - You must be 18 years and above.
 A minor can be a member through a nominee

 - You must be of a good character and sound mind